simonrenauld/ServerSetup/README.md

-### Installing Fedora VM on Proxmox and Set networking connections
+### Installing Fedora or Ubuntu VM on Proxmox and Set networking connections

 ```